ake-persson/pepa/README.md

       resource: hosts             # Name of resource directory
       sequence:                   # Sequence used for hierarchical substitution
         - hostname:               # Name of key
-            name: host_input      # Alias for key used for template directory
+            name: host_input      # Alias used for template directory
             base_only: True       # Only use templates in Base environment, i.e. no staging
         - default:
         ...